The giant screen on the wall of the terminal lounge displays the last television show I'll see on Earth. At least for the next two weeks.

 "Of course," says Juanita, as if insulted at the thought she might not be.

 Marta just swallows and nods.
-Then the two girls climb the ramp up to the hatch, carrying their gear.
+Then the two girls carry their gear up the stairs to the Christa McAuliffe's hatch.

 "Harvey, Katsumi, you are next," says Captain Huan.